Soil erosion: Monitoring, measuring and modelling soil erosion

-where R is the rainfall erosivity factor, K is the soil erodibility factor, L and S are topographic factors representing length and slope, C is the cover and management factor and P is the support practices factor.
+where R is the rainfall erosivity factor, K is the soil erodibility factor, L and S are topographic factors representing length and slope, respectively, C is the cover and management factor and P is the support practices factor.

 Despite the USLE's plot-scale spatial basis, the model has often been used to estimate soil erosion on much larger areas, such as watersheds, continents, and globally.
 One major problem is that the USLE cannot simulate gully erosion, and so erosion from gullies is ignored in any USLE-based assessment of erosion.
 Yet erosion from gullies can be a substantial proportion (10–80%) of total erosion on cultivated and grazed land.